jimwins/titi/docs/associations.rst

 Associations
 ============

-Paris provides a simple API for one-to-one, one-to-many and many-to-many relationships (associations) between models.
+Titi Models provide a simple API for one-to-one, one-to-many and many-to-many relationships (associations) between models.
 It takes a different approach to many other ORMs, which use associative arrays to add configuration metadata about relationships to model classes.
 These arrays can often be deeply nested and complex, and are therefore quite error-prone.

-Instead, Paris treats the act of querying across a relationship as a *behaviour*, and supplies a family of helper methods to help generate such queries.
+Instead, these models treat the act of querying across a relationship as a *behaviour*, and supplies a family of helper methods to help generate such queries.
 These helper methods should be called from within *methods* on your model classes which are named to describe the